project-medaf/source/README.md

 | -----------|----------------------------------------------------------------------------------|
 | Content    | This type of plugins are the one that are going to create response.              |
 | Middleware | This type of plugins act as a middleware that can modify requests and responses. |

+## Documentation:

+Documentation for Medaf is available by clicking [here](https://medaf.readthedocs.io).

 ## License: